 Fujifilm X-T1 versus Canon 7D II

-The Fujifilm X-T1 and the Canon EOS 7D Mark II are two digital cameras that were officially introduced, respectively, in January 2014 and September 2014.
+The Fujifilm X-T1 and the Canon EOS 7D Mark II are two enthusiast cameras that were announced, respectively, in January 2014 and September 2014.
 The X-T1 is a mirrorless interchangeable lens camera, while the 7D Mark II is a DSLR.
 Both cameras are equipped with an APS-C sensor.
 The Fujifilm has a resolution of 16 megapixel, whereas the Canon provides 20 MP.

-The side-by-side display below illustrates the physical size and weight of the Fujifilm X-T1 and the Canon 7D II.
-Three successive views from the front, the top, and the rear are shown.
-All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T1 – represents 100 percent across all the size and weight measures).
+An illustration of the physical size and weight of the Fujifilm X-T1 and the Canon 7D II is provided in the side-by-side display below.
+Three consecutive perspectives from the front, the top, and the back are presented.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-T1 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably larger (44 percent) than the Fujifilm X-T1.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 7D II is considerably larger (136 percent) than the Fujifilm X-T1.
 Moreover, the 7D Mark II is substantially heavier (107 percent) than the X-T1.
-Cameras intended for semi-professional or professional use tend to be a bit bulkier in order to give them the necessary ruggedness.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Both cameras have similarly sized sensors, but DSLRs have a larger flange-to-focal plane distance than mirrorless cameras, which imposes contraints on the optical engineering process and generally leads to bigger and heavier lenses.
 You can find an overview of optics for the two cameras in the Fujinon X Lens Catalog (X-T1) and the Canon EF Lens Catalog (7D Mark II).
 Mirrorless cameras, such as the Fujifilm X-T1, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.